bgando/functionalJS/callbacks/callbackExercises.md

 1. Use _.each to loop through an array and console.log() all the values.
 Now use it to console.log() the indices.
 How would this be different if you were looping through an object?

-2. Write a function that searches an array for a value.
-It takes an array and a value and returns true if the value exists in the array.
+2. Write a function called checkValue that searches an array for a value.
+It takes an array and a value and returns true if the value exists in the array, otherwise it returns false.

 		var helloArr = ['bonjour', 'hello', 'hola'];